immcantation/changeo/docs/methods/clustering.rst

 Clustering by V-gene, J-gene and junction length
 --------------------------------------------------------------------------------

-All methods provided by the :program:`bygroup` subcommand of :ref:`DefineClones` first partition sequences based on common IGHV gene, IGHJ gene, and junction region length.
+All methods provided by :ref:`DefineClones` first partition sequences based on common IGHV gene, IGHJ gene, and junction region length.
 These groups are then further subdivided into clonally related groups based on the following distance metrics on the junction region.
 The specified distance metric (:option:`--model <DefineClones bygroup --model>`) is then used to perform hierarchical clustering under the specified linkage (:option:`--link <DefineClones bygroup --link>`) clustering.
 Clonal groups are